 Most head straight to the Duarte crypt to see Eva Peron’s final resting place.
 There was a long line which Boris stood in.
 I followed a tour guide around the other side and got a shot of Boris by the crypt without the long wait.
 I was far more intrigued by the detail on the other mausoleums.

 We also took the time to visit the cemetery church, with its beautiful wood split panel doors.
 Surrounding the cemetery on three sides were large plazas.
-Knowing the tourists would come, craft market booth were lined up along the pathways.
+Knowing the tourists would come, craft market booths were lined up along the pathways.
 Boris got a working telephone modeled after the original phones designed to be mounted on the wall.
 (Since our return, the phone has worked intermittently.)
 I was enticed by a hand-knitted poncho with a flower closure.

-Recoleta is a very upscale barrio and the shopping is wonderful and very expensive (unless you stick to the craft market and bargain).
+Recoleta is a very upscale barrio.
+The shopping is wonderful and very expensive (unless you stick to the craft market and bargain).
 There are also lots of sidewalk cafes catering to tourists.

 On the way back to the hotel we passed by Plaza San Martin and the English clock tower (Torre Monument) in the barrio of Retiro.

 This is the part of the blog where I vent.
 (Husbands beware!)
 Boris had certain dining spots he did not want to miss in Buenos Aires, all good choices by the way.
-So, he made reservations for every night we were in BA except New Years Eve, probably the only night we absolutely had to have them.
+So, he made reservations for every night we were in Buenos Aires except New Years Eve, probably the only night we absolutely had to have them.
 Don’t get me started.
 The concierge wanted to laugh at us when we asked about availability.
 We ended up ordering pizza and cheap champagne (cheap as in quality, not price) from room service which was backed up for over an hour and a half.
 I took a bubble bath while I waited for the food and drinks to arrive.